ajxnLab/mtpos_service/README.md

 ## Run Service Deployment
 1. Once you've completed installing all the prerequisites.
-2. Double click 'matcode_run_service.bat' file to start the Matcode Definition.
+2. Double click 'matcode_run_service.bat' file to start the Matcode Definition without publish to all.
+3. Double click 'matcode_run_service_publish' file to start the Matcode Definition and publish to all.
 3. Double click 'promocode_run_service.bat' file to start the Promo Code Definition.

 ==========================================================